mark-hahn/ftn/jsoneditor/readme.txt

 Version 1.5.0, Oct 20, 2012

-Lines starting with `// mch` indicate local changes that follow
+Lines with `mch` in a comment indicate changes not in official version.